Housing, Zoning & Business Committee (HZB)

 How you can be involved:

 Join us for Housing, Zoning & Business Committee meetings if you have something you’d like to discuss or learn more about.
 The committee meets the last Wednesday of each month from 7-8pm at the Walker Health Services, 3737 Bryant Ave S, (South Entrance).
-The next scheduled meeting: TBD for November, 2013.
+The next scheduled meeting: February 26, 2014

 Contact committee chair Pam Meier via email if you have an idea for a business or housing/zoning project or would like more information about anything related to the committee.